ArnabPushilal/ArnabPushilal.github.io/_portfolio/portfolio-1.md

  Another form of evaluation was conducted using embeddings of the sequences using a pretrained sentence transformer.
 We used hugging face's "distilroberta-v1" model to map the sentences into sentence vectors of size 768.
 We calculated two sets of embeddings; a gold embedding matrix consisting of all the manually neutralised gold sentences and a predictions embedding matrix containing the embeddings of our generated sentences from any model.
 The closer the embeddings of the generated sequences of a model were to the embeddings of the gold sequences, the better the performance of that particular model was.
 This ensured that this metric could quantify similarity without human intervention, even if the neutralised sentences were not identical to the gold sequences, just as long as they had a similar meaning.

-For further details of the results please see our report [here](https://github.com/ArnabPushilal/NLPreport/blob/master/NLP_report.pdf) and for the code please visit the repo [here](https://github.com/ArnabPushilal/NLPreport/blob/master/NLP_report.pdf).